SciBorgs/SciGuides/projects/DifferentialDrive.md

 ```
 ## Adding a gyroscope

 We're going to use the `AnalogGyro` class.
 We need to give the port of the gyro to the constructor, so we need to add that port in `Ports.java`.
-(Make up any integer that isn't already used).
+Call the constant `GYRO_CHANNEl` and give it the value 1.

-Let’s add the AnalogGyro to the existing `Drive.java` file:
+Let’s add the AnalogGyro to the top of the existing `Drive.java` file (under the encoders):

 ```java
   private final AnalogGyro gyro = new AnalogGyro(Ports.Drive.GYRO_CHANNEL);